 a.
 Encourage outreach activities targeted to women.

 b.
 Strongly discourage the use of an ACEMS member’s personal information, such as age, marital and parental status, in introductions, press coverage and reference letters.

 c.
-Actively support other relevant equity and diversity programs promoted by external groups.
+Actively support other relevant equity and diversity programme's promoted by external groups.

 d.
-“Call out” behaviour that is not consistent with the Program charter, wherever it occurs and whoever is responsible.
+“Call out” behaviour that is not consistent with the Programme charter, wherever it occurs and whoever is responsible.